Skip to article frontmatterSkip to article content

 Google Earth Engine (GEE) is a cloud-based platform for geospatial analysis.
 It provides access to large satellite image archives, environmental datasets, and tools for processing data directly in the cloud.

-This section introduces the basic objects and operations that appear throughout the hands-on activities.
+This section introduces the main Earth Engine objects and operations used throughout the workshop.

 Core Earth Engine objects